• Level of education

 Description

-This teaching unit deals with various aspects related to the synthesis and remanufacturing of nuclear fuels.
-After a description of the different categories of nuclear fuels, the manufacturing processes used on an industrial scale will be discussed.
-The different methods of reprocessing (recycling), conversion and remanufacturing of fuels will be described.
-The constraints related to the optimization of new fuel materials for Generation III and IV reactors will be discussed, emphasizing the evolution of constraints on materials and their environment.
+This teaching unit covers various aspects related to the synthesis and remanufacturing of nuclear fuels.
+After describing the different categories of nuclear fuels, the manufacturing processes implemented on an industrial scale will be discussed.
+The various methods of reprocessing (recycling), conversion, and remanufacturing of fuels will be described.
+The constraints associated with optimizing new fuel materials for Generation III and IV reactors will be addressed, highlighting the evolution of constraints on materials and their environment.

 Read more